 The ESO in the RIIO2 business plan commits to reviewing the possibility of a fixed BSUoS tariff.
 This is to reduce variability of BSUoS prices, create certainty for suppliers to support their pricing decisions, and should result in risk premia reductions and cost savings for consumers.
-These benefits were re-iterated in the Second BSUoS Task Force conclusions.
+These benefits were re-iterated in the Second BSUoS Task Force conclusions and in the Frontier Economics analysis in Annex 4.